There is a moment when we all turn to view our past, but instead find our future.

 Menagerie of Life

-Suddenly, one night, I found myself standing inside a reaching-shadow, falling from tall buildings in an alleyway.
-I peered out from the throat of an alleyway across the street from a sidewalk lined by store windows.
+One night, I found myself standing inside a reaching shadow that fell from tall buildings around the alleyway, where I shivered.
+I peered out from the throat of that alleyway and across the street where store windows lined a sidewalk.
 My interest kept returning to a jewelry store at one end of the lane.
-There were cameras in every crossing signal light, but I avoided them by timing my pace to coincide with the seasonal shoppers.
-And in the aftermath of my crime, cops would take hours to answer a call for shoplifting during this time of year, in this part of town.
-I would have a couple of hours at least.
+There were cameras at every crossing signal light, but I avoided them by timing my pace to coincide with the seasonal shoppers.
+It would take hours for the cops to answer a call for shoplifting at this time of year.
+Christmas, huh.
+I would have a couple of hours of a headstart, at least.

-The confusion fueled by my desire for that temporary, chemically-induced ecstasy caused my needs to override my trepidation.
+The confusion fueled my desire for that temporary, chemically-induced ecstasy and caused my "needs" to override my careful preparations.
 I discarded caution.
-I stood at the alley's mouth, gathering my desperation into resolve until a bit of momentary-strength propelled me onto my ill-gotten path.
-A path along which I found no option for retreat, nor the need thereof.
+I stood at the alley's mouth, gathering my desperation into resolve until momentary courage propelled me onto my ill-gotten path—a path along which I found no option for retreat nor the need thereof.

 The streets and sidewalks had emptied between waves of seasonal shoppers.
 Snow fell from the sky into a silent blanket, buffeting the store, the keeper, and myself from the rest of the world.
 I was safe from their reach, their laws, their disapproval.
 My hand sank into my pocket and found the blunt end of the shiv, then a rush of courage raced through my veins.

 When I pulled my hands away from my face, I stood over the owner, where he lay on the floor.
-I dropped the stolen bills and they fluttered over his unconscious, prostrate form.
-A pool of blood engulfed his left arm and I shoulder.
-Blood still seeped into the puddle as I fell to my knees, pulling a length of rope from my belt loops and wrapped it around his upper arm.
+I dropped the stolen bills, and they fluttered over his unconscious, prostrate form.
+A pool of blood engulfed his left arm and shoulder.
+Blood still seeped into the puddle as I fell to my knees, pulling a length of rope from my belt loops and wrapping it around his upper arm.
 I tied the twine into a slip-knot, tightening it until the blood ceased spurting.
 Then I secured the knot.
 Taking a pencil from his shirt pocket, I slid it between the cord and his flesh.
 I twisted the pencil until blood no longer dripped.

 I found a diamond-studded, gold broach amid the merchandise scattered across the floor beside him and slid it under the knot.
 That added pressure kept the blood from trickling from his wound.
 His breaths came at a weak but steady pace, so I stood, anxious to make my escape.